×

 • Import value index > 2000 = 100 per million: Import value index (2000 = 100).
 Import value indexes are the current value of imports (c.i.f.) converted to U.S. dollars and expressed as a percentage of the average for the base period (2000).
 UNCTAD's import value indexes are reported for most economies.
 For selected economies for which UNCTAD does not publish data, the import value indexes are derived from import volume indexes (line 73) and corresponding unit value indexes of imports (line 75) in the IMF's International Financial Statistics.
 Figures expressed per million population for the same year.

-• Imports of goods and services > Constant 2000 US$, % of GDP: Imports of goods and services (constant 2000 US$).
+• Imports of goods and services > Current US$ per capita: Imports of goods and services (current US$).
 Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
-Data are in constant 2005 U.S. dollars.
-Figures expressed as a proportion of GDP for the same year
+Data are in current U.S. dollars.
+Figures expressed per capita for the same year.

 • Service exports > BoP, current US$: Service exports (BoP, current US$).
 Services refer to economic output of intangible commodities that may be produced, transferred, and consumed at the same time.
 Data are in current U.S. dollars.